CleonWong/cleonwong-site/_drafts/2021-09-19-mui-tutorial.md

 ---

-**TL;DR**
+# TL;DR

 - MUI uses the `Theme` object to specify the theme (i.e. stylistic characteristics of your React app).
 - Edit the default `Theme` object using `Theme Provider` component to update it into a custom theme.

 ---

 In this piece, I break down how to implement a custom theme for a webapp that uses Material UI (MUI) with React.

+Note:

-Note that this is a tutorial for MUI v5.0.0 and React with TypeScript.
+- This is a tutorial for MUI v5.0.0 and React with TypeScript.
+- This is a beginner friendly article.
+I've included links to parts of the documentation that shows where I got the necessary information. _Knowing how to read documentation is very important._

 # Quick setup